plast-lab/doop/README.md

     $ ./doop -id myAnalysis

 #### Packages (--regex)
-The Java packages to treat as part of application code (in contrast to library code).
+The Java packages to treat as application code (not library code), to be exhaustively analyzed.

 Example: